GerritCodeReview/plugins_automerger/src/main/resources/Documentation/config.md

   ```
     conflictMessage = Conflict message ${conflict} found on branch ${branch}
   ```

+global.manifestConflictMessage
+: Like conflictMessage, but only applies to the manifestProject.

+  Some messages on normal projects don't apply to manifest projects.
+This provides users the option to have a different message for manifest projects.

 global.manifestProject
 : Project to look for a [repo manifest][1] in.